 Very few car owners consider selling their car at auction.
 But in certain circumstances, an auction sale can be a very prompt and profitable way of moving on your old car.

-In this article I will show you when you should and should not try to sell your car at auction.
+In this article I show when it’s a good time to sell your car at auction.

-- You can get paid within a day or two
+- Can get paid within a day or two

-- You can sell the vehicle for more than you expected…More on this in a moment.
+- Can sell the vehicle for more than you expected – more on this in a moment

 Selling a car at auction – The Cons